For this deliverable, your team should run a usability test of your test

 - Grading — Neither you nor your subjects will

-be graded on how “well” the subjects do on the test.
+be graded on how “well” the subjects perform the test

-Participation and valid feedback are all that are required.
+Participation and valid feedback are the only requirements.

 - Subject Grading — Your subjects will get full